 10. Aquarium Heater

 Some people like to use a submersible chicken water heater.

 You can purchase a small aquarium heater that sits in the water and keeps it warm.

-Aquarium heaters tend to work best if you are using upside down or bucket nipple waterers.
+Aquarium heaters tend to work best if you are using upside-down or bucket nipple waterers.
 Using this method prevents the chickens from pecking the heater and damaging it.

-Head to a Farm and Fleet Store
+11. Head To A Farm And Fleet Store

+Farm and fleet stores typically sell heated chicken waterers.
 You can also find a chicken water heater for plastic waterers that looks like a metal plate that you sit the waterer on.